 A Wellness Centre Story

 On the Guanacaste coast of Costa Rica; Yoga Peace Retreat is a sanctuary of peace, quiet, beauty and love.
 With a unique set of values, guidance, and support, the owners and staff at Yoga Peace Retreat create the perfect atmosphere for guests to unplug, rest and reset.
 Here, at Yoga Peace Retreat, guests and volunteers are able to start breathing, nurturing, and grounding themselves back into their true inner-peace.
-Kevin, the creator of Yoga Peace Retreat started his business endeavor 8 years ago (in 2011) with the intention of optimizing wellbeing for all who travel to Yoga Peace Retreat.
+Kevin, the creator of Yoga Peace Retreat started his business endeavor in 2011 with the intention of optimizing wellbeing for all who travel to Yoga Peace Retreat.
 The essence of wellbeing embodies the red brick walls of YPR’s hacienda-like style of home.
 Truly, Yoga Peace Retreat is the kind of place we all seek to renew our relationship with our inner peace and wellness.

 Insight From Kevin, the Creator and Owner of Yoga Peace Retreat